A Colorado mother suspected of killing 2 of her children makes court appearance in London

 LONDON (AP) — A Colorado mother suspected of killing two of her young children and injuring a third made an initial court appearance Monday in London, where she was arrested over the weekend.

-Kimberlee Singler, 35, appeared in Westminster Magistrates’ Court facing extradition to the U.S. on two counts of first-degree murder, one count of attempted murder, three counts of child abuse and one count of assault.
+Kimberlee Singler, 35, was held after her initial appearance in Westminster Magistrates’ Court.
+She has a Jan.
+29 hearing scheduled on whether she should be be extradited to the United States to face two counts of first-degree murder, one count of attempted murder, three counts of child abuse and one count of assault.

 Singler was initially treated as a crime victim and had cooperated with police.
 But officers could not locate her when they went to arrest her Dec.
 26.